-Long-standing: This is when the irregular pattern of heart continues consistently and extends to above 12 months.
+Long-standing: This is when the irregular pattern of the heart continues consistently and extends to above 12 months.

 Paroxysmal: This happens when the normal rhythm of the heart returns back by itself with intervention within 7 starting days.

-Persistent: This condition exists where the improper rhythm would continue or persist above 7 days and requires some type of treatment to come back to normal rhythm.
+Persistent: This condition exists where the improper rhythm would continue or persist above 7 days and requires some type of treatment to come back to a normal rhythm.